-RICHMOND, VIRGINIA.
-Attend particularly to the selling of slaves at public and private sale -1y Aug.
+NORTH CORNER OF FRANKLIN AND WALL STS., RICHMOND, VIRGINIA.
+Attend particularly to the selling of slaves at public and Aug.
 28, 1860.

-REENSBORO' Mutual Life Insurance and Trust Company: -This Company offers inducements to the public which few possess.
-It is economical in its lives of their slaves, will please address Treasurer.
+GREENSBORO' Mutual Life Insurance and Trust Company offers inducements to the public which few possess.
+It is economical in its management, and prompt in the parment of its losses.
 The insured for life are its members, and they participate in its profits; not only on the premiums paid in, but also on a large and increasing desposit capital kept in active A dividend of 67 per cent., at the last Anual Meeting of the Company, was declared, and carried to the credit of the life members of the Company.
-Those desiring an insurance upon their own lives, or the
+Those desiring an insurance upon their own lives, or the liberal scale, having ample experience, force and facilities for doing so, and hope by their promptness, energy and untiring efforts to please, to secure the liberal patronage of their friends and the public generally.